delphictech/expo-template/functions/README.md

 admin.initializeApp({ projectId: projectId });
 const db = admin.firestore();
 ```
 9. Set up your test (online only, see 8 for offline).
 Make a new folder under your functions folder called test.
 In this make your test file(index.offline.test.ts or js).
-Copy and paste code down below into your new file.
+Copy and paste the code down below into your new file.
 Make sure to edit the fields below to match your projects.
 Also for online mode, you need to generate the Firebase admin SDK keys.
 To do this on your project overview click "Project Settings" and go to "Service accounts".
-Here you can download your keys as json and we recomend renaming the file to "serviceAccountKey.json".
-Before you do anything to this files make sure to add it to your gitignore file since you dont wnat to be pushing these keys anywhere public.
+Here you can download your keys as json and we recommend renaming the file to "serviceAccountKey.json".
+Before you do anything to this file make sure to add it to your gitignore file since you don't want to be pushing these keys anywhere public.
 Once that is finished place this file in your functions folder.

 ```bash
 import * as functions from 'firebase-functions-test';